hoettle/ecs-jdk8/README.md

 # ecs-jdk8

-This repository builds a Docker image for applications using JDK8 on ECS.
+This repository builds a template Docker image for applications using JDK8 on ECS.
 The image is based on Alpine Linux but includes some extra libraries in order to run the KPL and other things that require glibc.